sghaskell/maps-plus/README.md

 Icon displayed in layer filter menu - Any icon from [Font Awesome Solid](https://fontawesome.com/icons?d=gallery&s=solid&m=free), [Font Awesome Brands](https://fontawesome.com/icons?d=gallery&s=brands&m=free), [ionicons](http://ionicons.com/) or [Bootstrap Glyphicons](https://getbootstrap.com/docs/3.3/components/) - **Default** first icon detected for defined ``layerGroup``

 ### Style Markers And Icons Dynamically Through SPL
 Maps+ allows you to dynamically style map markers and add icons via SPL.
 Create fields using [eval](http://docs.splunk.com/Documentation/Splunk/6.4.0/SearchReference/CommonEvalFunctions) to define colors for the marker or use an icon from [Font Awesome Solid](https://fontawesome.com/icons?d=gallery&s=solid&m=free), [Font Awesome Brands](https://fontawesome.com/icons?d=gallery&s=brands&m=free), [ionicons](http://ionicons.com/) or [Bootstrap Glyphicons](https://getbootstrap.com/docs/3.3/components/).
-If you find the color set of icons too limiting, feel free to override the map marker icon with a map icon from Font Awesome and style it with any hex color or RGB value.

 By default, markers are rendered as PNG's.
 The set of markers comes in a limited array of color values and cannot be re-sized.
 If you want access to an unlimited color palette and the ability to size markers, use [SVG based markers](#svg-markers).